Application Deadline: November 1

 - Will return to your university/college as a full-time student during the fall semester following the study abroad experience

 - International experience must take place in one country (no multi-country experiences); it must be accredited and last for at least 28 days

-- Commit to attend all activities during two mandatory weekend retreats: one during the spring term prior to studying abroad and one during the fall following the study abroad experience
+- Commit to attend all activities during two mandatory weekend conferences: one during the spring term prior to studying abroad and one during the fall following the study abroad experience

 - Commit to meeting all of the requirements of the VIH Program, including, but not limited to: a) submitting an Experience Report; b) completing a CEE & submitting a CEE report by January 30; c) completing all assignments for the two retreats; d) assisting with marketing the VIH Program on your campus.